 Sadly, there is no ‘announcement’ or ‘notification’ when a shady site links back to your website.

-You could have been happily at the top of the first page of Google, maybe even enjoying a few snippet features, only to start dropping and disappearing right off the first page.
+You could have been happily at the top of the SERPs (Search Engine Result Pages), maybe even enjoying a few snippet features, only to start dropping and disappearing right off the first page.

 That’s why it’s important for you to monitor the people who are linking to your website and why they’re linking to you.

 If you do find links to your website that are bad for you, you need to disavow them and tell Google you have nothing to do with those links or those sites.

 You can do so in Google Search Console.
 Just make sure you’re monitoring your backlink profile so you disavow toxic links before Google punishes you for them.

 Another off-page SEO factor has to do with social shares and signals.
 Again, Google wants to make their users happy by providing them with the best answers and content possible.